-Is it worth starting a blog in 2020?
+Is it worth starting a blog nowadays?
 The simple answer is yes, it absolutely is.
 Businesses without a blog, or who only update theirs occasionally, are ignoring an important asset.
 But if you need convincing, I’m going to share 9 brilliant benefits of blogging for your business.

 Have you read an article online this week?
 What made you decide to read it?